 There is no single known cause for autism.
 Genetics are thought to play a role, but autism may also occur spontaneously, or due to other causes; all this is yet to be determined.

 - Autism is a complex disorder and affects each individual differently.

 - Vaccinations do not cause autism.

-What we do know, is that vaccinations do not cause autism, and early intervention (via a program based on evidence-based practices) can make a significant difference to a child's ability to develop vital skills and reach their maximum potential.
+- Early intervention (through a program based on evidence-based practices) can make a significant difference to a child's ability to develop essential life skills and live their best life.

-No, there is no cure for autism.
-However, while it is a lifelong condition, early intervention can make a big difference to a child's life.
-Many children can develop the ability to communicate, and learn self-help skills, develop academic skills, and improve fine and gross motor skills which enables them to find a place within the community.
+While autism is a lifelong condition, with early intervention, many children can develop the ability to communicate, learn self-help and academic skills, and improve fine and gross motor skills which enables them to find a place within the community.

 At AEIOU, we don't want to 'fix' autism.
 But after just one year at AEIOU, over 95% of children saw improvements in their early learning skills, 98.5% improved their overall communication, and 96.9% of children improved their fine motor skills.
-Studies have shown children who complete the program experience a reduction in autism symptoms.
-About 70% of children transition to mainstream school.
-Each child develops new skills and AEIOU supports every individual, moderating the program with a plan that is based on their unique needs and strengths.
+Studies have shown children who complete the AEIOU program experience a reduction in autism symptoms.
+Each child develops new skills and AEIOU supports every individual with a plan that is based on their unique strengths and needs.